gsoft-inc/wl-web-configs/docs/rsbuild/configure-dev.md

 ## CSS modules typings

-When you import CSS Modules in TypeScript code, TypeScript may prompt that the module is missing a type definition:
+When CSS Modules are imported from TypeScript code, TypeScript may prompt that the module is missing a type definition:

 ```bash
 TS2307: Cannot find module './index.module.css' or its corresponding type declarations.
 ```

-To fix this, you need to add a type declaration file for the CSS Modules, please create a `src/env.d.ts` file, and add the corresponding type declaration.
+To fix this, add a type declaration file for the CSS Modules, by creating a `src/env.d.ts` file, and adding the corresponding type declaration.

 ```ts env.d.ts
 /// <reference types="@rsbuild/core/types" />
 ```

-!!!info
-Make sure the project have a dependency on `@rsbuild/core`.
-!!!

 ### Monorepo

-If your solution is a monorepo, ensure that projects referencing your packages that include CSS Modules, also include the necessary type definitions
+If the solution is a monorepo, ensure that projects referencing the packages that include CSS Modules, also include the necessary type definitions

 For example, given the following structure: